aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-tasks/percentage-complete-calculations/_index.md

 url: /net/percentage-complete-calculations/
 ---

 Microsoft Project shows the percentage of a task that's been completed.
 The percentage can be added manually, by a project manager, or automatically calculated by the application.
-Aspose.Tasks supports several percentage calculations related to tasks.
+Aspose.Tasks for .NET supports several percentage calculations related to tasks.

 ## **Percentages**
 The [Tsk](https://apireference.aspose.com/tasks/net/aspose.tasks/tsk) class exposes a number of properties used to calculate percentages: